PRACTICE DIRECTION 19B – GROUP LITIGATION

 (3) any hearing date already fixed otherwise than for the purposes of the group litigation will be vacated.

-8 A judge (‘the managing judge’) will be appointed for the purpose of the GLO as soon as possible.
-He will assume overall responsibility fo the management of the claims and will generally hear the GLO issues.
-A Master or a District Judge may be appointed to deal with procedural matters, which he will do in accordance with any directions given by the managing judge.
+8.1 A judge (‘the managing judge’) will be appointed for the purpose of the GLO as soon as possible.
+They will assume overall responsibility fo the management of the claims and will generally hear the GLO issues.
+A Master or a District Judge may be appointed to deal with procedural matters, which they will do in accordance with any directions given by the managing judge.
 A costs judge may be appointed and may be invited to attend case management hearings.

 9.1 The management court may order that as from a specified date all claims that raise one or more of the GLO issues shall be started in the management court.

 9.2 Failure to comply with an order made under paragraph 9.1 will not invalidate the commencement of the claim but the claim should be transferred to the management court and details entered on the Group Register as soon as possible.
-Any party to the claim may apply to the management court for an order under CPR 19.14 removing the case from the Register or, as the case may be, for an order that details of the case be not entered on the Register.
+Any party to the claim may apply to the management court for an order under CPR 19.14 removing the case from the Register or, for an order that details of the case be not entered on the Register.

 10 Where the management court is in the County Court and a claim raising one or more of the GLO issues is proceeding in the High Court, an order transferring the case to the management court and directing the details of the case to be entered on the Group Register can only be made in the High Court.